V-Sekai/manuals/decisions/20240331-vrc-vrm-compatibility.md

-# Proposed: VRC and VRM compatibility
+# Draft: VRC and VRM compatibility

 ## The Context